EvernodeXRPL/evernode-sdk/evdevkit/index.md

 # Evernode developer kit
 Evernode uses HotPocket as its smart contract engine.
-HotPocket smart contracts can be developed using any POSIX-compliant language/framework.
-To make it easy to develop and deploy HotPocket smart contracts on Evernode network, you can use Evernode developer kit.
+Once you have developed a HotPocket smart contract on your PC, you can deploy it to Evernode using Evernode developer kit.

 ## Installation

 ### Prerequisites
-HotPocket developer kit requires you to install [NodeJs](https://nodejs.org/en/) on your development machine.
+Evernode developer kit requires you to install [NodeJs](https://nodejs.org/en/) on your development machine.

 ### Supports cross platform
-This is a npm global package which supports both Linux and Windows
+This is an npm global package which supports both Linux and Windows
 1. Install [prerequisites](#prerequisites).
 2. Run the following command to install `evdevkit` on your machine.
     ```